-Posting job advertisements to social media channels has become increasingly popular as networks like LinkedIn, Facebook, and Twitter make it easier to reach passive candidates.
+Posting job advertisements to social media channels has become increasingly popular as networks like LinkedIn, Facebook, and Twitter make it easier to reach passive candidates in the job marke t.
 Active candidates look to job boards and career pages for available positions, but social media job posts attract a broader audience.
 Ninety-three percent of recruiters are already using or plan to use social media to support their recruiting efforts, and 73 percent of recruiters said they planned to invest more in social recruiting last year.

 Here are three reasons why you, too, should be investing in social recruiting tactics for posting job advertisements this year:

 You may have already noticed that tweets are showing up in Google search results, which stems from a deal struck between Twitter and Google to make tweets more searchable.
 Before, Google would just crawl Twitter’s site for information, but now, tweets will be automatically visible, which will give tweets an even larger reach and a chance to be seen even by people who aren’t on Twitter.